SeanMcP/seanmcp.com/index.md

 ---
 layout: /layouts/index.njk
-title: "I am Sean McP"
+title: Software engineer and educator
 ---

 My name is Sean, and I'm a software developer and educator living in Pittsburgh, Pennsylvania.
 I'm interested in React, JavaScript, accessibility, user-experience, and good design.